A microphone looks the same whether it’s on or off…

 Hushbutton requires a 15/16″ hole, a bit larger than the 13/16″ hole normally required by table microphones, permitting passage of Hushbutton’s ribbon cable through the tabletop next to the mic.

 Under the table, standard RJ-12 cable (furnished by the integrator) connects each Hushbutton to its custom interface board, one board per eight Hushbuttons.
 Each interface has a network connection and documented API to communicate with the control system of your choice.
+Free programming modules are available for AMX, Crestron and QSC with more on the way.

 The Hushbutton interface board mounts to the underside of the table with a furnished piece of SnapTrack.